AzaidOA/MIGEC/README.md

  4. Run the run_migec.R script with the provided command-line arguments.
 Adjust the arguments according to your setup and requirements.

---ReportsDir: Absolute path to the directory to save reports.
+--ReportsDir: Absolute path to the directory to save reports.<br/>
---ProjectID: Name of the project to run.
+--ProjectID: Name of the project to run.<br/>
---bcl2fastqSheet: Absolute path to the sample sheet used to run bcl2fastq.
+--bcl2fastqSheet: Absolute path to the sample sheet used to run bcl2fastq.<br/>
---bcl2fastqReports: Absolute path to the directory with the reports of bcl2fastq.
+--bcl2fastqReports: Absolute path to the directory with the reports of bcl2fastq.<br/>
---BarcodesSheet: Absolute path to the sheet with the master and slave barcodes.
+--BarcodesSheet: Absolute path to the sheet with the master and slave barcodes.<br/>
---TimeLimit: Maximum minutes to allow the pipeline to aggregate all the fastq files.
+--TimeLimit: Maximum minutes to allow the pipeline to aggregate all the fastq files.<br/>
---TimeLimitMIGEC: Maximum minutes to allow the MIGEC tool to run.
+--TimeLimitMIGEC: Maximum minutes to allow the MIGEC tool to run.<br/>
 --Species: Default species to be used for all samples.
-Options: 'HomoSapiens', 'MusMusculus'.
+Options: 'HomoSapiens', 'MusMusculus'.<br/>
 --FileType: File type to be processed for all the samples.
-Options: 'paired', 'overlapped', 'single'.
+Options: 'paired', 'overlapped', 'single'.<br/>
 --Mask: Mask which specifies for which reads in paired-end data to perform the CDR3 extraction.
-R1='1:0', R2='0:1', Both='1:1'.
+R1='1:0', R2='0:1', Both='1:1'.<br/>

 Rscript run_migec.R --ReportsDir /path/to/reports --ProjectID my_project --bcl2fastqSheet /path/to/sample_sheet.csv --bcl2fastqReports /path/to/bcl2fastq_reports --BarcodesSheet /path/to/barcodes_sheet.csv --TimeLimit 120 --TimeLimitMIGEC 300 --Species HomoSapiens --FileType paired --Mask 1:1